From admissions requirements and majors to campus life and financial aid, we’re here to help you find the information needed to get started.

 You're about to become a Ball State Cardinal!
 If you're going to be an undergraduate student, you have a few things to do before you start your classes: confirm your enrollment, sign up for housing, and more.
 Follow our guide through this transition.
 We'll provide the resources and support you need to succeed from day one.

-To be considered for most financial aid options at Ball State, submit the Free Application for Federal Student Aid as soon as possible, if you haven't done so.
+To be considered for maximum financial aid at Ball State, submit the Free Application for Federal Student Aid by the priority deadline, if you haven’t done so.

 Branch out, delve into your passions, and make yourself more marketable in your field.